remarkjs/vscode-remark/readme.md

 To start using this for a project, [`remark-cli`][remark-cli] needs to be configured first.
-For example, install `remark-cli` and `remark-preset-lint-recommended`:
+First, install `remark-cli` and a plugin or preset.
+Let’s use `remark-preset-lint-recommended` for our example.

 ```sh
 npm install remark-cli remark-preset-lint-recommended